tomor/vagrant-lamp/README.md

 * you will get: *apache/2.4.17, mysql, php 5.6*
 * tested on (host): *Fedora23, Vagrant 1.8.1, VirtualBox 5.0.10, ansible 1.9.4*
 * vagrant base box: *fedora/23-cloud-base*
-* vagrant provisioned by: *Ansible*

 ## Anatomy of the development environment
 - actual `.` vagrant directory on the host is shared with the guest `/vagrant` directory via NFS
-- there are several directories, each with own purpose
+- there are several subdirectories, each with own purpose
 ```bash
   ansible  # provisioning for the vagrant box
   config   # directory with configurations (e.g. apache virtualhosts)